davidande/FSRM-ANTICRYPTO/README.md

 http://jpelectron.com/sample/Info%20and%20Documents/Stop%20crypto%20badware%20before%20it%20ruins%20your%20day/1-PreventCrypto-Readme.htm

 # IF ERRORS!!! #
-post an issue, I should know some way to make it work fot You
+post an issue, I should know some way to make it work for You

-1- make sure to launch Internet Explorer one time on the server and choose parameters when asked (default works) 2- if you just installed FSRM role, reboot the server 3- always run the script as an administrator
+1- make sure to launch Internet Explorer one time on the server and choose parameters when asked (default works)

+2- if you just installed FSRM role, reboot the server

+3- always run the script as an administrator

+4- Reboot almost 2 times after FRSM installation on VM